mrprajesh/blog/_posts/2022-12-26-set-a-default-devtool-set-in-centos.md

 render_with_liquid: true
 ---

-We used to use this command to enable a particular `gcc` or `devtoolset`
+We used to use this command to enable a particular `gcc` or `devtoolset` as our [earlier post suggested.](https://mrprajesh.co.in/blog//devtoolset-on-centos.html)
+Assuming you have already installed devtoolset-9.
+If not install using the cmds from office use section.

 ```c
 scl enable devtoolset-9 bash